gioneill/BirdNET-CoreML/README.md

 Convert a trained BirdNET Keras model into an Apple Core ML Program package (`.mlpackage`) for on-device inference on iOS 15+.

+Note: This was forked from a repo that is no longer available (https://github.com/kahst/BirdNET-CoreML), and additionally, has not yet been tested to actually work.
+I will update this when I have a chance to test it...

 ---

 ## Overview